Fabiantjoeaon/portfolio-2020/src/markdown-pages/changeroo.md

 <div class="project--changeroo content__wrapper">
 <div class="content__left">

+### Mid-sized codebase

-Changeroo was my first mid-sized project, though never worked on a small to medium sized codebase, I decided to take on the challenge to build the first version of the portal of my clients web app.
+As my first mid-sized project, I decided to take on the challenge to build the first version of the portal of my clients web app.
 Changeroo is mainly a design and visualisation tool for <a target="_blank" href="https://en.wikipedia.org/wiki/Theory_of_change">Theories of Change</a>.

 </div>